aws-samples/amazon-datazone-cdk-example/README.md

 3. The Project Members custom resource can also be expanded to add more members to the Project.

 4. **Glossaries and Glossary Terms**
+An example business glossary and glossary terms are provided for the projects
    1. You can add glossaries and glossary terms to project using [project_glossary_config.json](lib%2Fconfig%2Fproject_glossary_config.json).
    2. You need to specify the Project Name under which the Glossary should be created.
    3. Each Glossary can have a Name, Description and Glossary Terms.
    4. A Glossary Terms can have a Name, ShortDescription, LongDescription.

 **NOTE** -
 Adding **TermRelations** is **Not Supported** currently